Test commands from a file

 }

-file specifies how commands should be executed in Docker.
+The .dodocker file specifies how commands should be executed in Docker.
 Here’s an example:

 # Run Python commands in Python container